lincc-frameworks/tdastro/docs/index.rst

           >> # Install from conda-forge channel
           >> conda install conda-forge::tdastro

+Since TDAstro relies on a large number of existing packages, not all of the packages are installed in the default configuration.
+For example the microlensing package (`VBMicrolensing`) is not included by default.
+If you try to import a module that is not installed, TDAstro will raise an ImportError with information on which packages you need to install.
+You will need to install these manually.

 See our selection of :doc:`tutorial notebooks <notebooks>` for usage examples.
 We recommend starting with the :doc:`introduction notebook <notebooks/introduction>`